IgniteUI/igniteui-docfx/en/components/themes/theming-demo.md

 ---
 title: Theming Demo
 _description: Ignite UI for Angular uses SASS functions and mixins to give you the ability of styling easily your entire application or only specific parts of it with only a couple of steps.
 _keywords: Ignite UI for Angular, Angular Theming Component, Angular Theming, Ignite UI for Angular Components, Ignite for Agular Themes, Global Theme, Component Theme
 ---

 ## Theming Demo
 The **Ignite UI for Angular Theming** provides you the ability to customize themes for your application by setting them globally, in order to beautify all non-custom-styled elements, or applying them severally to the components you want to differentiate.
-<div class="divider"></div>

 ### Demo
 <div class="sample-container" style="height: 650px">